 You must also make sure that you are following both the board you wish to join and the owner.

 To find the group owner, look at the little circular photos under the board description.
 The first photo you see is the owner of the board.
 Click on the photo and it will take you to their Pinterest profile.

 If you find a lot of boards that you want to join are closed to contributors or no longer accepting new members, don’t be disheartened.

 If you are in the parenting niche, check out my list of 8 Pinterest Group Boards For Mom Bloggers.

 What should I write in my group board request?

 - Your name and blog URL

-- The name of the board you would like to join (some bloggers are owners of more than one group board )
+- The name and a link to the board you would like to join (some bloggers are owners of more than one group board )